 Janeen Wright is a 73-year-old woman who presents to her primary care physician concerned with left leg numbness and weakness.

-It’s hard for her to tell exactly when the problem started, but she thinks she first noticed it a few months ago and says she has now fallen a couple of times while walking because her left leg “just kind of gave out on me” while she was walking.
+It’s hard for her to tell exactly when the problem started, but she thinks she first noticed it a few weeks ago and says she has now fallen a couple of times while walking because her left leg “just kind of gave out on me” while she was walking.
 Both legs “feel funny, kind of stiff and clumsy,” but the left leg is definitely worse than the right.
-She usually walks a few miles a day for exercise but has been afraid to walk these distances for the last several weeks.
+She previously walked a few miles a day for exercise but has been afraid to walk these distances for the last couple of weeks.

 She has a history of back pain due to degenerative disk disease for which she takes hydrocodone/acetaminophen as needed and says her back has been acting up more lately, requiring her to use a heating pad to sleep at night.